 Between the fifth toe and the first finger these gliders have a membrane or patagium.
 This membrane is what the gliders use to fly through the air.

+The sugar glider is an omnivore.
 Throughout summer these animals will eat mostly insects as these are plentiful.
 Over winter they switch to a diet of the plentiful acacia trees.
 These gliders also take lizards, small birds, nectar, bird eggs, pollen and native fruits when they are available.